Dogs stop eating or eat less for a number of reasons. In most cases, there's an underlying cause affecting a dog's appetite when they're eating less.

 Possible Side Effects of Mirtazapine

-Mirtazapine is generally well-tolerated in dogs, although it can cause sedation, restlessness, and excessive vocalizations in some cases.
+Mirtazapine can cause sedation, restlessness, or excessive vocalizations in some dogs.

 2. Cyproheptadine